Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

 ## Week 36 and 37: Conceive the project

-All successful projects start with an idea.
+All projects start with an idea.
+The best start with 99 ideas.

 - Look around at projects of similar scope.
   - What makes them successful?
 Where do they fall short?
-- Brainstorm several possible ideas of your own.
-Don’t judge them yet.
+- Brainstorm on your own.
+Brainstorm with classmates.
+Brainstorm with AI.
+  - Generate 20 absurd, dumb, ridiculous, weird, strange, impractical ideas.  ideas.
+  - Hear from your classmates 200 weird, strange, impractical ideas.
+  - Don't judge.
+Be creative.
+Just write them all down.
-- Talk with classmates, friends, or potential users.
-Listen carefully.
+- Talk with classmates, friends, or potential users about these ideas.
+  - Listen carefully.
+If they laugh, that might be a good idea.
 - Try short interviews with potential users — ask about their problems without pitching your plan.
 - From your list, narrow down to one idea.
-This is your project.
   - Refine it.
 Iterate.
   - Ask for feedback (from me, from peers, from strangers if possible).
+  - When it is a single, well-defined purpose that hopefully delights you and your classmates,
+  - ... this is your project.

+- [ ] Submit all of your ideas, as well you a paragraph or two about why you choose the one you did.
-- [ ] Submit related assignments
+- [ ] You will need my approval for this idea.

 ---

-## Week 36–38: Describe and document the project
+## Week 36–38: Describe the project

 A good description keeps development oriented and focused.
 Start by clarifying the big picture.

-- Add a **Vision Statement** as the first section of your README:
+- Create a README file in the root directory of your project.
-  - What problem does the project solve?
-  - Who is it for?
-  - What is the single, well-defined purpose?
-  - What is *not* in scope (non-goals)?
-  - Write it in plain, straightforward words.

-- Expand the README to also explain your project in simple, declarative language.
   - Name the project.
   - Describe it clearly and directly.
     - Avoid marketing speak or buzzwords.